rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

-Almost done.We'll find out see what that CCK site is, since it accounts for almost all of our missing values.
-Let's also check for the rest of the missing values by visiting the page of the launch year.
+Almost done, but more information is needed about that CCK site, since it accounts for almost all of our missing values.
+Also, it's necessary to check for the rest of the missing values by visiting the page of the launch year.

 ```python